sliponit/confidential-newsletter-app/README.md

 ## Design Flaw (Acknowledged)

-Since subscribers receive ACL access to decrypt the content key, they can technically decrypt **all newsletter editions** without the contract validating `isValid` from subscription details at content-fetch time.
+Since subscribers receive ACL access to decrypt the content key, they can technically store it and decrypt **all newsletter editions** without the contract validating `isValid` - computed with expiration timestamp - from subscription details at content-fetch time.
 The current implementation relies on good faith.

 **Mitigation approaches for future versions**:
 - Store unique IVs per edition in the contract